2012 Toyota Tacoma Review

 Updates for 2012 help the Toyota Tacoma retain its spot at the top of its class.

-No truck in the compact pickup class is luxurious by any stretch of the imagination, but test drivers are glad that the 2012 Toyota Tacoma is at least well-made and its features are easy to use.
+No truck in the compact pickup class is luxurious by any stretch of the imagination, but reviewers are glad that the 2012 Toyota Tacoma is at least well-made and its features are easy to use.
 While the Ram Dakota and the Ford Ranger have been discontinued for 2012, the Tacoma gets a moderate refresh, with new looks and more high-tech features, like Toyota’s Entune voice-command infotainment system.

 Reviewers say that in its X-Runner trim, the Tacoma is by far the sportiest compact pickup truck.
 When equipped with the TRD off-road package, it’s fairly capable when taken off-road, and its on-road handling isn’t bad either.
 However, test drivers dislike the brakes, which feel soft and mushy, and they universally pan the tiny jump seats in the back of the Access Cab.